Brazilian police launch investigation into Bolsonaro's 2-night sleepover at Hungarian embassy

 A Federal Police source with knowledge of the investigation confirmed to The Associated Press that it was undertaken in response to a report from The New York Times, which featured security camera video of the Hungarian ambassador welcoming Bolsonaro on Feb.
 12 and footage of Bolsonaro from the rest of his stay.
 Hungary's Prime Minister Viktor Orbán, one of the leaders of a global far-right movement, is a key international ally of his.

-The visit took place just days after Federal Police seized Bolsonaro's Brazilian and Italian passports and raided the homes of his top aides as part of a probe into whether they plotted to ignore 2022 election results and stage an uprising to keep the defeated leader in power.
+The visit took place just days after Federal Police seized Bolsonaro's Brazilian passport and raided the homes of his top aides as part of a probe into whether they plotted to ignore 2022 election results and stage an uprising to keep the defeated leader in power.

 Bolsonaro has denied wrongdoing regarding this investigation, and multiple others targeting him.

-Note: This story has been corrected to show that Bolsonaro’s Brazilian passport was seized rather than his Brazilian and Italian passports.